 Right above it, swaying ever so slightly is her graduation gown.
 The yellow satin honor society sash sits slightly off center and as I straighten it I wonder why it should matter.

 My eyes move to the upper shelves.
 I spy a small navy chest and my heart catches in my throat.
 Moments pass by as I had to stop for awhile.
 I come back and gingerly set the chest down on the floor.
 I know what it contains… her whole childhood.

 I unlatch the brass lock and slowly push the trunk open.
-Samantha’s blue eyes are shining and my sad smile is no match to her bright happy grin.
+Samantha’s blue eyes are shining and my sad smile is no match for her bright happy grin.
 An apron and one velvet shoe are missing from her ensemble.
-I begin to dig through the chest seeking… Along the way I find the green velvet Christmas dress that technically belonged to Molly but was to pretty not to share.
-There is also Felicity’s Colonial ball gown which was a much coveted and cherished birthday gift.
+I begin to dig through the chest seeking… Along the way, I find the green velvet Christmas dress that technically belonged to Molly.
+But it was too pretty not to share.
+There is also Felicity’s Colonial ball gown which was a coveted and cherished birthday gift.
 Each outfit brings to mind the special occasion that it marked.
 It is almost too much for me to bear.
-Wasn’t it just yesterday that I was wrapping up the wee saddle shoes that celebrated her being asked to the sixth grade sock hop?
+Wasn’t it just yesterday that I was wrapping up the wee saddle shoes that celebrated her being asked to the sixth-grade sock hop?
 I close the lid and enter the closet.

 I slide slowly down the back wall and shut the doors in front of me to create a small marshmallow cocoon of sorts.
 In my heart, I know that these are the things a girl must leave behind on her journey to become a woman.
 Yet there is one thing that remains here that I wish I could just box up and drop off at the Goodwill.
 It is her mother’s broken heart.